-For the Love of Climbing goes beyond hard sends, spray, and ticking off climbs to bring the focal point back to the climbing lifestyle (the love of it, the heartbreak, the failures, sends, and everything in between).
+For the Love of Climbing goes beyond sends and spray to remind us of the heart of climbing: the lifestyle, heartbreak, failures, sends–and everything in between.
 The life surrounding the outdoor lifestyle resonates with everybody—whether you call home a campsite, your car, or city apartment—there are similar questions we are all asking ourselves.

 Update: I moved to Salt Lake City and have since killed all of my basil plants.
 I am now the proud of owner of several mostly-not-dead succulents (did you know that those things need water, too?
 Sheesh, plants are needy.)